Provide Guidelines to Create and Maintain an Effective Internet Presence as a Vehicle to Help Potential Kidney Donors Learn of Your Need

 This post is based on our admittedly limited experience with the creation, design, development, content, launch and maintenance of an effective Internet presence to help patients needing a kidney transplant find a donor.
 We see many Internet-based efforts to find a living kidney donor that miss the mark or could use some help.
 Here are some suggestions.

 You have a story to tell and you need to let as many people as possible know about your need for a kidney and how they can help.
 What better and less expensive vehicle is there to accomplish that goal than the Internet?
 It’s relatively easy to use and it can help you reach many people.

 The web address (domain name, URL) of a webpage with an easy-to-remember domain name will be easy to remember.
-By contrast, a Facebook page will not usually have an easy-to-remember domain name or URL (without redirection from a personalized domain name).
-And even though a webpage hosted by a web hosting platform will also require URL redirection (easy to do), a webpage’s stand-alone existence avoids the noise and distractions associated with Facebook pages.
+A webpage hosted by a web hosting platform may also require URL redirection (easy to do).

-Facebook and other social media are useful, though.
-They can then be deployed to share your story through individual posts, each of which refers to, and drives traffic to your webpage hosted outside of the Facebook community.
+Facebook and other social media are useful.
+They can then be deployed to share your story through individual posts, each of which refers to, and drives traffic to your webpage or Facebook page.